Skip to content

 ## Output source for collected data

-# Configure this to write collected data to a local file instead of sending it to the center
+# Configuring this item can write collected data to a local file instead of sending it to the center

-# You can then debug locally saved Metrics with the command `datakit --prom-conf /path/to/this/conf`
+# Later, you can debug locally saved Measurements using the command datakit --prom-conf /path/to/this/conf

-# If URL is already configured as a local file path, the `--prom-conf` option will prioritize debugging output path data
+# If the URL is already configured as a local file path, --prom-conf will prioritize debugging output path data

 # output = "/abs/path/to/file"

-## Maximum size limit for collected data in bytes
+## Upper limit for the size of collected data, in bytes

-# If the size of the collected data exceeds this limit, the data will be discarded
+# If the size of the collected data exceeds this limit, the collected data will be discarded

-# Default maximum size limit is set to 32MB
+# The default upper limit for the size of collected data is set to 32MB

 # max_file_size = 0

-## Filter metric types, possible values are counter, gauge, histogram, summary, untyped
+## Metric type filtering, optional values are counter, gauge, histogram, summary, untyped

 # By default, only counter and gauge type metrics are collected